Jiraiya812/Coding-Challenge-of-Insight-Data-Engineering/README.md

 After that, it is easy to find the new median by calculate 0.5 point of probability distribution function.

 Therefore the complexity of updating the median will not increase when the tweets keep coming in.
 This is my own design that I am a little bit proud of.
+Hope you like it!

 #What's the performance of the program ?